Global convergence of optimized adaptive importance samplers: Discussion

 In this section, we summarize and discuss the constants in error bounds to provide intuition about the utility of our results.
-We restrict our attention to SOLAIS and SULAIS (i.e. we do not consider the deterministic scheme).
-In our discussion, we use $c_0, c_1, c_2, c_3$ to denote constants both in Thm.~\ref{thm:SOLAIS} and \ref{thm:SULAIS} as they have the same dependence to problem parameters.
+We restrict our attention to SGLD-driven AIS (i.e. we do not consider the deterministic scheme).
+In our discussion, we use $c_0, c_1, c_2, c_3$ to denote constants in Theorem~\ref{thm:SOLAIS}.

 \vphantom{x}